Catching the Waves: Empowering Beaver Island with Clean, Local Energy

 Program details » | All Catalyst Grants projects »

 With an energy density more than ten times that of wind energy, marine wave energy is a promising solution for sustainable power generation.
 Although prototypes have been deployed worldwide, demonstration of grid-connected wave energy converters (WECs) is still lacking.
-To bridge this gap, this project team will conduct a feasibility study on powering remote and underserved coastal communities using cutting-edge wave energy research.
+To help close this gap, this Catalyst-funded project team identified a potential WEC deployment site on Beaver Island, informed by the local communities’ needs and priorities.
+They also developed planning tools to explore wave energy as a solution for remote and underserved coastal communities.
+The team’s progress and preliminary findings helped secure $3.6 million from NSF’s Growing Convergence Research program, along with a $99,992 NSF workshop grant to support continued development and deployment.

-Project team: Xiaofan Li, PI (Naval Architecture and Marine Engineering); Gail Gruenwald (Beaver Island Association); Ayumi Fujisaki-Manome (Cooperative Institute for Great Lakes Research/Climate & Space Sciences and Engineering); Lei Zuo (Naval Architecture and Marine Engineering)
+Project team: Xiaofan Li, PI (Naval Architecture and Marine Engineering); Ayumi Fujisaki-Manome, Co-PI (Cooperative Institute for Great Lakes Research/Climate & Space Sciences and Engineering); Lei Zuo, Co-PI (Naval Architecture and Marine Engineering); Gail Gruenwald, Additional Team Member (Beaver Island Association); Sun Kyoung Lee, Co-PI (Institute for Social Research).